What is a Handcar?

 How much does it cost?

-A trip on our electric assist rail bike, which seats 2 people costs $159 on Saturdays and $149 Sunday and other days.
+A trip on our electric assist rail bike, which seats 2 people costs $160.
 We offer occasional early-bird specials on select Saturday morning tours.
 We do not charge per person fees.

-A trip on a handcar, which seats up to 4 people costs $298.
-You are reserving the ENTIRE handcar whether you have 2, 3, or 4 riders.
+A trip on a hand pump car, which seats up to 3 people costs $259.
+You are reserving the ENTIRE handcar whether you have 1, 2, or 3 riders.
 We do not charge per person fees.

 Is it worth the money?